Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 5.11 A clear description of the nature, extent, and availability of student services is readily available to students and prospective students.
 Newly enrolled students are provided with an orientation that includes information on student services as well as a focus on academic opportunities, expectations, and support services.

-5.12 In providing services, in accordance with its mission and purposes, the institution adheres to both the spirit and intent of equal opportunity and its own goals for diversity.
+5.12 In providing services, in accordance with its mission and purposes, the institution adheres to both the spirit and intent of equal opportunity and its own goals for diversity, equity, and inclusion.
+(See also 9.5)

 5.13 Student financial aid is provided through a well-organized program.
 Awards are based on the equitable application of clear and publicized criteria.